-2. Instructions for submissions for treatments to be posted on the Phytosanitary Resources page
+2. Instructions for submissions for phytosanitary treatments as "contributed resources"

 The submissions reviewed under this process, should meet the Criteria for inclusion to the Phytosanitary Resources page established by the Capacity Development Committee (CDC).
 These treatments may not always have a stated level of efficacy, but are used in international trade.

 Please make sure to fill out the Submission form for phytosanitary treatments as "contributed resources" with the basic information requested and submit it to the IPPC Secretariat by e-mail ([email protected]).
 Please also attach the document outlining the phytosanitary treatment and containing the schedule of the treatment (e.g. a manual, or other source of reference).

 The name of the submitting country or RPPO and the words “Call for Phytosanitary Treatments” should be placed in the subject line of the email message

 Evaluation of treatment submissions:

-The submission forms are collected by the Secretariat, then compiled and forwarded to the TPPT for review and evaluation against the CDC established Criteria for inclusion to the Phytosanitary Resources page.
+The submission forms are collected by the Secretariat, then compiled and forwarded to the TPPT for review and evaluation.
 The TPPT will recommend treatments to be posted as "contributed resources".